CPernet/LanguageDecision/CONTRIBUTING.md

 The files under `language-decision/` represent the final model and serve as a report on this project.
 Only refined aspects of the model should be included under this directory.

-All documentation should go under `docs/`.
-This project uses reStructuredText as the preferred file format for documentation.
-These files should aim to describe the more technical aspects of the project, and should include:
-- Function descriptions
-- Data structures
-- Descriptions of additional packages used
-- Justification for any assumptions made
-- Model evaluation
-- Identified limitations
-Note that this documentation should *complement* the accompanying text in Jupyter notebooks - not act as a substitute.

 General utilities are found under `utils/`.

 Example usage of various model aspects is found under `examples/`, and can either take the form of python scripts or